jswade/NWM-water-temperature/README.md

 # Deterministic modeling of river water temperatures within the National Water Model Framework.

 The water temperature of global river networks is an influential control on numerous aspects of water quality and riverine ecology, impacting rates of solute processing, dissolved oxygen content, and habitat viability for aquatic ecosystems.
 At present, few models exist to predict water temperatures at both a broad spatial extent and at a high spatial (kilometer-scale) and temporal (hourly) resolution.
 The National Water Model (NWM), a continental-scale (USA) hydrologic model based on WRF-Hydro and implemented by NOAA and NCAR, presents a potential framework for developing a spatially and temporally continuous coupled river temperature model.
 Leveraging forcings, parameters, and model outputs from the NWM v2.1 Retrospective dataset, we developed a deterministic semi-Lagrangian modeling framework (based on Yearsley, 2009) to predict hourly water temperatures along 35 kilometers of NWM river reaches in a single test basin (H.J.
 Andrews Experimental Forest) during July 2019.
-By sequentially calibrating and evaluating model configurations of increasing complexity, we achieved predictions with RMSE values under 0.6&deg;C. Our results demonstrate the potential capabilities of a NWM-coupled water temperature model, while also highlighting key areas for future research and development.
+By sequentially calibrating and validating model configurations of increasing complexity, we achieved predictions with RMSE values under 0.6&deg;C. Our results demonstrate the potential capabilities of a NWM-coupled water temperature model, while also highlighting key areas for future research and development.

 All scripts are written in Python.
 File references are relative to the GitHub repository main folder and should be changed to match your local directory.
 Additional information on each step of our analysis is available within individual repository folders.